Advertisement

 What Residents Can Do

-• Demand radio transparency: Ask township committee members why the department needs total encryption
+• Ask township committee members why the department needs total encryption — put that question on the record.

-• Request OPRA records: Use New Jersey's Open Public Records Act to request internal affairs complaints, use-of-force reports, and settlement details
+• Use New Jersey's Open Public Records Act to request internal affairs complaints, use-of-force reports, and settlement details.

-• Attend township meetings: Ask publicly why taxpayers fund million-dollar settlements with no public accounting
+• Attend township meetings and ask publicly why taxpayers are funding million-dollar settlements with no public accounting.

-• Support professional journalism: Local reporters need community support to investigate encrypted departments through records requests
+• Local reporters need community support to investigate encrypted departments through records requests — subscribe and share their work.

-• Connect with advocacy groups: Organizations like the ACLU-NJ monitor police accountability issues statewide
+• Organizations like the ACLU-NJ monitor police accountability issues statewide and can help connect residents with broader advocacy efforts.

 Take Action for Transparency